I know I am dyslexic

 When will I hear what support is available at NTU?

 Once you have decided to attend NTU, please let us know that you have a specific learning difficulty.
-You can disclose this on your UCAS form, during the online enrolment process or by contacting us directly.
+You can disclose this on your UCAS form or by contacting us directly.
 We will contact you by letter before you begin your course to:

 - let you know how to access the support available at NTU